 Let's Re-Imagine Love Letters (Includes 3 examples to get you started!)

-My partner is one of those super-humans who always writes prompt, thoughtful thank-you notes.
-At Christmas, he takes notes to remember who gave him what.
-Last year, he was writing them during our flight home.
-This year, we overloaded Canada Post by mailing our cards and gifts across the country and some of his family's thank you notes arrived mere days after original packages.
+One of my ex-partners was one of those super-humans who always wrote prompt, thoughtful thank-you notes.
+At Christmas, he took notes to remember who gave him what.
+In 2019 he was writing them during our flight home from Toronto.
+In 2020, we overloaded Canada Post by mailing our cards and gifts across the country and some of his family's thank you notes arrived mere days after original packages.

-As much as I admire this practise, it has never been second nature to me.
+As much as I admire this practice, it has never been second nature to me.
 I'm much more likely to send off a text, something to the tune of

 I just got your card in the mail!
 Thank you so much :)